Tree of 40 Fruit: Development

 Each spring the tree's blossom is a mix of different shades of red, pink and white.

-The tree of 40 fruits was originally conceived as an art project, and Sam Van Aken hoped that people would notice that the tree has different kinds of flower in spring and has different types of fruit in summer.
+The tree of 40 fruits was originally conceived as an art project, and Sam Van Aken hoped that people would notice that the tree has different kinds of flowers in spring and has different types of fruit in summer.
 However, the project also introduces the changes in agricultural practices over the centuries.